Toma400/Yamlomiser/readme.md

 the file to see how it works.
 You can open it with any text reading software, like Notepad.
 File needs to have at least one category and one value.

+If there's executable file, you simply enter category names into the terminal showing up.
+If there's not, you can download the repository and run it with `ruby randomiser.rb`, or build the executable through `ruby build.rb` command.
+Note that you should have Ruby installed, as well as `yaml` gem, for this to work properly.
+Building executable requires `zip` gem (and possibly `rubyzip` as well).

 # License and credits
 License: simple All Rights Reserved.
 Because why the heck not.
 Credits:
 - Toma400 (code, logo, everything)
 - GothRoss server (idea)